daveremy/clubexpress-sdk/docs/development/progress-summary.md

 - [x] Create authentication tests
 - [x] Document authentication API

+## Development Process

+To ensure the reliability of our SDK, we've established the following development process:

+### Authentication Testing

+The authentication module is a critical foundation for all other functionality in the SDK.
+To prevent regressions, we run the authentication test script (`npm run test:auth`) before committing any changes that might affect authentication or the HTTP client.

+This script performs a complete end-to-end test of the authentication flow:
+1. Accessing the ClubExpress site
+2. Logging in with valid credentials
+3. Validating the session
+4. Logging out

+This test has proven invaluable for identifying subtle issues in our implementation, particularly around cookie handling and session validation.
+We consider this a first-class test that must pass before any changes are committed.

+### Integration Testing

+As we develop additional modules (such as court booking), we'll create similar test scripts that verify the end-to-end functionality of each module.
+These scripts will be run as part of our pre-commit process to ensure that changes don't break existing functionality.

 ## Next Steps

 ### Phase 2: Court Booking - First Vertical Slice